Earthquake (1974 film): Inception

-In the wake of the tremendous success of the 1970 disaster-suspense film Airport, Universal Studios began working with executive producer Jennings Lang to come up with a new idea that would work within the same "disaster-suspense" genre.
+In the wake of the tremendous success of the 1970 disaster-suspense film Airport, Universal Studios began working with executive producer Bernard Donnenfeld and director John Sturges to come up with a new idea that would work within the same "disaster-suspense" genre.
 Inspiration came in the form of the San Fernando earthquake of February 1971.
-Director Mark Robson and Lang were intrigued by the idea of creating a disaster on film that would not be confined to an airliner, but rather take place over a large area.
-Producer Bernard Donnenfeld helped produce the film, but was uncredited.
+Universal was intrigued by the idea of creating a disaster on film that would not be confined to an airliner, but rather take place over a large area.